Newsbin Search and Advanced Settings

 The column "Download Path" shows where the files are on your computer.

-Filters allow you to apply common search strings to newsgroups.
-You can also decide which kind of content should be displayed and what can be excluded.
+Newsbin filters allow you to create filters based on commonly found strings in newsgroups.
+You can also decide which kind of content should be displayed and what can be excluded automatically.
 This topic is covered in depth in the chapter The Basics of Navigating Newsbin Pro under the subheading of Main Menu: Filters.

-The individual newsgroup search allows you find results in local headers.
-Groups can have anywhere from thousands to millions or even billions of posts.
-While the global search has its own separate tab, the newsgroup specific option can be found at the top of any open newsgroup.
+Newsbin Pro has support for finding results in local headers as well.
+News groups can have anywhere from thousands to millions or even billions of posts.
+While the global search feature has its own separate tab, the news group specific option can be found at the top of any open group.

 The headers need to have been already downloaded for you to search through them.
 There are a couple of different ways to accomplish this.
-You can either use keywords or a filter profile.
+The newsreader can either use keywords or a filter profile.

 Local Stored or Keyword Search

-You basically type a keyword into the newsgroup search field, which should be rather obvious, but there's a bit more to know.
+You basically type a keyword into the header search field, which should be rather obvious, but there's a bit more to know.
 Firstly, Newsbin will remember your searches, so if you open another tab with a different newsgroup, you can find that same phrase again and again.
+Your should remember this if privacy is important.

-In addition, the software can create an index of this data which will allow matches themselves to be searched more quickly.
+In addition, Newsbin Pro can create an index of this data which will allow matches themselves to be found more quickly.

 Local Profile Search

-A second way requires that you create a filter profile.
+Newsbin has support for a second way, which requires that you create a filter profile.
 This can be done under the Options menu.
-At the top of the window, there will be a bar of tools aligned with the search field.
-The green button that looks like an on switch enables filters.
-You can then load and apply a custom filter for searching through the newsgroup.
+At the top of the window, there will be a tool bar aligned with the search field.
+The green button that looks like an on switch enables the filter features.
+The system can then load and apply a custom filter for searching through the newsgroup.
 This can be used to store criteria that you use very often.

-Not every server allows users to upload.
-For those that are interested, finding a server that allows users to painlessly upload and post material to Usenet will be a priority.
-In addition, some servers that do allow users to upload, first require that the user enables that functionality before doing so.
+Not every news server allows users to upload.
+For those that are interested, finding a news server that allows users to painlessly upload and post material to Usenet will be a priority.
+In addition, some news servers that do allow users to upload first require that the user enables that functionality in their system, or contact support, before doing so.

 Newsbin is equipped with the basic ability to post single binary files and actual messages.
 This is accomplished by going to the Group Tab and then using the right-click menu to bring up a list of options.
 One of them will be Post to Group.

 There are a couple of things to note here.
-First, you can post to multiple groups at the same time.
+First, Newsbin Pro can post to multiple news groups at the same time.
 You simply need to separate each group with a comma.

 Secondly, you need to fill in an email address, but it shouldn't be your personal email address, or anyone else’s for that matter unless you seriously don’t like them.
 It is common for these addresses to be harvested for e-mail spam lists.

 At the bottom left-hand corner of the window, you'll see an option to Add File.
-You'll simply find the file on your disk and attach it to the post.
+You'll simply find the file on your disk and attach it to the new message.
+Newsbin Pro will tke care of posting the message and attachment to the news server automatically.

-For those that want to reply to a specific post, that can be done using the right-click menu within a newsgroup tab.
+For those that want to reply to specific posts, that can be done using the right-click menu within a newsgroup tab.

 While Newsbin allows users to post, there are other programs that are optimized for the purpose of frequent posting.
-If you intend to become a frequent Usenet contributor, be sure to protect yourself, and find a decent Usenet uploader like Power-Post.
+If you intend to become a frequent Usenet contributor, be sure to protect your privacy, and find a popular Usenet uploader like Power-Post.

 Accessing Newsbin Remotely via Your Android Phone or Tablet

-The developers of the software have an app for using your Android Phone to access your Newsbin client remotely!
-The app is still in development, however, so there may be some hiccups along the way.
+The developers of Newsbin Pro have a free app for using your Android Phone to control the newsreader remotely!
+The app is still in development, however, so there may be some hiccups or gaps in support along the way.
 Nonetheless, many folks are enjoying this functionality and using it successfully.

 #1.
 Installing NBRemote

-In order to install a third-party app, you will first have to enable that on your smartphone or tablet.
+In order to install a third-party app, you will first have to enable the feature on your smartphone or tablet.
 Simply load up settings on your Android phone, and select Lock Screen / Security.
-Where it says: Unknown Sources you want to enable that option.
+Where it says Unknown Sources, you want to enable that option.

-Using your Android device, you will need to download the NBRemote APK.
+Using your Android device, you will need to download the Newsbin Pro NBRemote APK.
 Once the APK has been downloaded, you can launch it, and NBRemote will be installed on your device.

 #2.
 Set Up NBRemote

-After you launch NBRemote for the first time, you'll need to add your computer.
+After you launch Newsbin Pro NBRemote for the first time, you'll need to add your computer to the system.
 In the top menu, click Add Computer.
-The information that needs to be added to NBRemote can be found in Newsbin.
+The information that needs to be added to NBRemote can be found in your Newsbin program.
 Load it up, click Options from the main menu then select Settings.
 Under settings, you will find an option for Remote Control.
-This will give you the information you need to let your phone know which computer it should be trying to connect to.
-After you fill in the required information click Connect on your phone.
-NBRemote will then attempt to connect to your computer.
+This will give you the that information you need to let your phone know which computer it should be making connections to.
+After you fill in the required information, click Connect on your phone.
+Newsbin Pro's NBRemote will then attempt to connect to your computer.

 You can now access Newsbin from your Android device!